TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.38.md

 ---

-And he saith unto them, How many loaves have ye? go [and] see.
-And when they knew, they say, Five, and two fishes.
+He said to them, "How many loaves do you have?
+Go see."
+When they knew, they said, "Five, and two fish."